 As many of you know at Sophie Allport, we adore dogs of all kinds, breeds, shapes, colours and sizes, and the new addition to Sophie’s pet designs is her striking Dalmatian range, which features on some lovely home linens and pet mattresses.
-To celebrate the launch of this beautiful new collection, we’re taking a look at some pawsome facts about dalmatians.
+We’re taking a look at some pawsome facts about dalmatians.

 Dalmatians are born spotless.
 Although dalmatians are known for their striking spotted coats, they are actually born completely white and develop spots from two to four weeks old.
 Their beautiful markings are easily recognisable and are usually black or brown, however, they can also appear lemon, blue or brindle.